 Although our visit to the airport was free, we did have to pay for parking.
 Since we were only there for a brief time, we used a parking meter.
 Technically, our visit cost us 50 cents.
 In the interest of full disclosure, I needed to let you know about that small detail.

-Quick Tip for Military Families and Other Fun Attractions
+Quick Tip for Military Families, Fun and Games

 Many of the attractions around Wichita Falls that aren’t free offer military discounts.
 All you have to do is ask.
 We laughed our way through Lunar Mini-Golf in the Sikes Senter Mall.